xbeat/Machine-Learning/README.md

 Introduction to the Central Limit Theorem

 The Central Limit Theorem (CLT) is a fundamental concept in probability theory and statistics.
 It states that the distribution of sample means approximates a normal distribution as the sample size becomes larger, regardless of the population's original distribution.
 This theorem forms the basis for many statistical inferences and is crucial in understanding confidence intervals and hypothesis testing.

+## Ensemble Learning Combining Models for Robust Predictions

+Introduction to Ensemble Learning Fundamentals

+Ensemble learning combines multiple models to create a more robust prediction system.
+This fundamental approach leverages the concept of model aggregation, where individual weak learners collaborate to form a stronger predictive model that outperforms single models in accuracy and reliability.

 ## Handling Imbalanced Data in Machine Learning with Python